pete-jacobsson/gdgtm/README.md

 1. set up virtual environment: conda create -n gdgtm python =3.10
 2. Activate the virtual environment: conda activate my_env
-3. Intsall GDAL: conda install gdal
+3. Intsall GDAL: conda install gdal=3.4.1
 4. pip install matplotlib
 5. pip install "git+https://github.com/pete-jacobsson/gdgtm"

+GDAL is specified to 3.4.1, as the test case failed to implement .shp processing function correctly with versions 3.6+ (hence reverting to the version orginally used for development).

 ### Package was developed and tested using the following:
 * Python 3.10.12